$1.65B underwater rail link between Newfoundland and Labrador could work, study finds

 Labrador MP Yvonne Jones, a strong proponent of a fixed link, said the provincial government is showing "tremendous vision and insight" with this study.

-The pre-feasibility study marks "a very significant step" in terms of how we move forward with "connectivity to each other," said Jones, who added that the federal government is paying attention to the direction Newfoundland and Labrador takes on this issue.
+The pre-feasibility study marks "a very significant step" in terms of how the province moves forward with "connectivity to each other," said Jones, who added the federal government is paying attention to the direction Newfoundland and Labrador takes on this issue.

 Decades of discussion